Wedding Tuxedo: How to Choose the Right Groom’s Tuxedo

-In my last post, I told you guys that Stallion had decided to wear a tux for our wedding day.
+In my last post, I told you guys that Stallion had decided to wear a wedding tuxedo.
 Great, so the decision was made, but now what?

 See, the thing is, between the two of us, our menswear knowledge is limited at best.
-So before we started looking for THE tux, we had to get an idea of exactly what we were looking for.
+So before we started looking for THE tux, we had to get an idea of exactly what we were looking for in a groom’s tuxedo.
 And now I get to share all that knowledge with you!
-Have no fear, a lot of this information applies to suits as well, so as long as your man is wearing something nicer than jorts, this post may be helpful.
+Have no fear, a lot of this information applies to suits as well, so as long as your man is wearing something nicer than shorts, this post may be helpful.

-Anyway, how can you tell if your suit/tux fits properly?
+How do you even choose a tuxedo to begin with?
+Then, how can you tell if your wedding tuxedo fits properly?
 This visual guide, courtesy of Real Men Real Style, puts it way better than I could ever explain:

 (via Real Men Real Style)

-- Single or double breasted?
+- Single or double breasted wedding tuxedo?
 This refers to how the jacket buttons in the front.
 Generally speaking, double breasted jackets look best on super-tall men—I’m talking basketball players.
 Single breasted jackets are universally flattering, so when in doubt, opt for that.

 Single breasted on the left, double breasted on the right.
 These are blazers, not suit jackets, but you get the idea.